Aziz-Mehevi/data_visualization_power_bi/README.md

 1. Install Mysql on your local computer

-1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it.
+1. SQL database dump is in db_dump.sql file.
+Download `db_dump.sql` file to your local computer and import it in MySQL workbench.

 ### Data Analysis Using SQL